The Complexity of Sequential Prediction in Dynamical Systems: Agnostic Learnability

-Note that the upperbound becomes vacuous when $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)| = \infty$.
-We leave it as an open question to find the right characterization under Flow regret.
-Unlike agnostic learnability under Markovian regret, the finitness of the Ldim is not necessary for agnostic learnability under Flow regret.
+Note that the upper bound becomes vacuous when $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)| = \infty$, and finding a general characterization of Flow regret learnability remains an open question.
+Unlike agnostic learnability under Markovian regret, the finiteness of the Ldim is not necessary for agnostic learnability under Flow regret.
 Indeed, while the class of one-dimensional thresholds is not agnostic learnable under Markovian regret, it is agnostic learnable under Flow regret.
-In fact, a separation between agnostic learnability for Markovian and Flow regret can be exhibited by any class $\mathcal{F}$ for which $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)| < \infty$, $\texttt{L}(\mathcal{F}) = \infty$, and $\texttt{C}_T(\mathcal{F}) = o(T)$.
+Although Markovian learnability is not necessary for Flow regret learnability, when $K_{\Fcal}<\infty$, learnability under Markovian regret is sufficient learnability under flow regret.
+To see this, recall that Theorem \ref{thm:01agn} states that learnability under Markovian regret implies $\operatorname{L}(\Fcal)<\infty$.
+Then, since part (iii) of Theorem \ref{thm:dimrel} states $\operatorname{C}_T(\Fcal)\leq \operatorname{L}(\Fcal)$, we can use Theorem \ref{thm:02agn} to infer that $\Fcal$ is also learnable under flow regret with regret $\leq \operatorname{L}(\Fcal) + \sqrt{\operatorname{L}(\Fcal) T \ln(T K_{\Fcal})}$.

 Theorem \ref{thm:02agn} shows that realizable and agnostic learnability under Flow regret are equivalent as long as $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)| < \infty$.
-A natural question to ask is whether this is also true when $\sup_{x \in \mathcal{X}} |\mathcal{F}(x)| = \infty$.
-Unfortunately, Theorem \ref{thm:sepflowregret} shows that when the projection sizes are not uniformly bounded, realizable and agnostic learnability under Flow regret are not equivalent.
+But this equivalence breaks down when the projection sizes are unbounded, as shown by Theorem \ref{thm:sepflowregret}.